 The purpose of this document is to describe the functionality of the Bonnie web application that allows measure developers to test and verify the behavior of their CQM logic.
-This document provides Bonnie users with step-by-step instructions for testing CQMs by building synthetic patient records.
+This document provides Bonnie users with step-by-step instructions for testing eCQMs by building synthetic patient records.

 Application Description